userbotindo/UserIndoBot/README.md

 If `LOAD` is an empty list, all modules in `modules/` will be selected for loading by default.

-If `NO_LOAD` is not present, or is an empty list, all modules selected for loading will be loaded.
+If `NO_LOAD` is not present or is an empty list, all modules selected for loading will be loaded.

 If a module is in both `LOAD` and `NO_LOAD`, the module will not be loaded - `NO_LOAD` takes priority.